BTAA Committee and TEAM

 support others affected by Brain Tumours."

-Thanks also to Phoebe and Amanda at S.H.O.U.T., Canberra who provide administrative support.
+Thanks also to Trish who helps with our office at S.H.O.U.T., Canberra and provides administrative support.

 BTAA receives advice from former committee members Matt Pitt, Denis Strangman and Mary Anne Rosier who stood down from the committee at the 2015 AGM after seven years of service.
 Although no longer on the BTAA committee, nor representing BTAA, each are available to provide specialist advice to BTAA upon request and continue as financial members of BTAA.